-Line 6.
-Amount by Which Federal Basis Exceeds State Basis for Property Disposed of in 2020.
-Enter the amount by which your basis of property under federal law exceeds your basis of property for state purposes must be added to your adjusted gross income in the year that you dispose of the property.
+- Line 6.
+Amount by Which Federal Basis Exceeds State Basis for Property Disposed of in 2021.
+The amount by which your basis of property under federal law exceeds your basis of property for state purposes in the year that you dispose of the property. - Line 7.

-Line 7.
 Unabsorbed Net Operating Loss Deduction.
-If you deduct a net operating loss from another year on your 2020 federal return, an addition is required for the amount of net operating loss deducted and not absorbed during tax year 2020 that will be carried forward to subsequent years.
-(For more information on net operating losses, refer to the Department's bulletins for individual income tax available on the Department's website.)
+If you deduct a net operating loss from another year on your 2021 federal return, an addition is required for the amount of net operating loss deducted and not absorbed during tax year 2021 that will be carried forward to subsequent years.
+(For more information on net operating losses, refer to the Department's bulletins for individual income tax available on the Department's website.) - Line 8.
+State, Local, or Foreign Income Tax Deducted by an S Corporation, Partnership, or Estate and Trust.
+Enter the amount of a shareholder's, partner's, or beneficiary's share of the amount deducted under section 164 of the Code as state, local, or foreign income tax by an S Corporation, Partnership, or Estate & Trust. - Line 9.
+Withdrawal of 529 Plan Contributions Not Used for Permissible Purpose.

-Line 8.
-Excess Net Operating Loss Carryforward Deduction.
-North Carolina did not conform to the suspension of the 80% net operating loss (NOL) carryforward deduction limitation under IRC section 172 for NOLs incurred during tax years 2018, 2019, or 2020.

-On Line 8, enter the difference between the NOL carryforward deduction taken on the federal return and the amount allowed under the provisions of IRC section 172(a)(2)(B), as enacted as of January 1, 2019.
-Note: If you are required to add back a NOL deduction under G.S.
-105-153.5(c2)(13), for tax year 2020, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2021.
-(For more information on net operating losses, refer to the Department's bulletins for individual income tax available on the Department's website.)

-Line 9.
-Withdrawal of 529 Plan Contributions not Used for Permissible Purpose.
 Effective for taxable years beginning on or after January 1, 2006, and repealed effective for taxable years beginning on or after January 1, 2014, certain contributions made to North Carolina's National College Savings Program ("N.C.
 529 Plan") were deductible for state tax purposes.

 If you took a state tax deduction for contributions made to the N.C.
-529 Plan while the deduction was in effect, and in tax year 2020, you withdrew funds from the plan, enter on Line 9 the amount you deducted in prior tax years to the extent the funds withdrawn were not used for a purpose allowed under IRC section 529.
+529 Plan while the deduction was in effect, and in tax year 2021, you withdrew funds from the plan, enter on Line 9 the amount you deducted in prior tax years to the extent the funds withdrawn were not used for a purpose allowed under IRC section 529.